av3di/jammming/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is for my assignment on Codecademy to create an app that allows the user to sign in to their Spotify account and create a new playlist that they can save to their account.
+Project is designed and developed by me.
+It uses Authorization Code with PKCE Flow for the authorization part.

 ## Available Scripts